BboxLab/bboxapi-ibmfunction-watson-sample/README.md

 ![](node-json.png?raw=true)

-In order to make the call to th BBox API you need to ask for an APP_key and APP_secret at the following url : https://dev.bouyguestelecom.fr/nous-contacter/
+In order to make the call to th BBox API you need to ask for an appId and appSecret at the following url : https://dev.bouyguestelecom.fr/nous-contacter/

 <img src="bluemix.png" width="150"/> <img src="ibmcf.png"  padding-left="50px" width="150"/> <img src="watsonassistant.png" padding-left="50px" width="150"/>